awesomerank/awesomerank.github.io/index.md

 Ranked awesome lists, all in one place
 </h1>
 <p align="center">
-	This list is a copy of [https://github.com/sindresorhus/awesome](https://github.com/sindresorhus/awesome) with ranks
+	This list is a copy of <a href="https://github.com/sindresorhus/awesome">https://github.com/sindresorhus/awesome</a> with ranks
 </p>
 ---
 <h1 align="center">